William Courtenay, 9th Earl of Devon: Relationship with William Beckford

 As a youth, 'Kitty' Courtenay was sometimes named by contemporaries as the most beautiful boy in England.
-Courtenay was homosexual and became infamous for his affair with William Beckford; they had met when Courtenay was ten.
+Courtenay was homosexual and became infamous for his affair with William Beckford; they had met when Courtenay was eleven.
 Beckford, 8 years his senior, was a wealthy art collector and sugar plantation owner.

 In the autumn of 1784, a houseguest overheard an argument between the then 16-year-old Hon. (his title at that time) William Courtenay and the then 24-year-old Beckford over a note of Courtenay's.
 There is no record of what the note said, but the houseguest said that Beckford's response on reading it was that he entered Courtenay's room and "horsewhipped him, which created a noise, and the door being opened, Courtenay was discovered in his shirt, and Beckford in some posture or other — Strange story."
 Beckford was subsequently hounded out of polite British society when his letters to Courtenay were intercepted by Courtenay's uncle, Lord Loughborough, who then publicised the affair in the newspapers.

 Later life

 Courtenay was forced to live abroad, and lived in the United States where he owned a property on the Hudson River in New York.
 This was Claremont, the 100-acre estate of shipowner Michael Hogan at what is now Riverside Park.
 Courtenay took up residence in 1807, and from there watched the trial run of Robert Fulton's North River Steamboat.
 According to publisher Frank Leslie, Courtenay's land included the site of the Amiable Child Monument, the only single-person private grave on city-owned land in New York City.
 Around 1813, Courtenay moved to France, in Paris and in Draveil where he owned a castle.
-He died unmarried, and fathered no known children.

 In 1831, as The 3rd Viscount Courtenay, he successfully petitioned to revive the title of Earl of Devon for the head of the Courtenay family, that title having been dormant since 1556, and so became the 9th Earl.

 He died on 26 May 1835 at age 66 in Paris due to natural causes.
 He was loved by his tenants, who insisted that he be buried in a stately fashion.
 He was buried on 12 June 1835 in Powderham.
+He died unmarried, and fathered no known children.